tbondois/odoo-ripcord/README.md

 ## Supported versions

-This library should work with all versions of Odoo, at least from 8.0 to 11.0.
+This library should work with all versions of Odoo, at least the 8.0.
 It can be used in all PHP frameworks, like Symfony, Laravel or Magento2.
 If you find any incompatibilities, please create an issue or submit a pull request.

 ## Installation